 Hyundai Commission: Tania Bruguera is at Tate Modern from October 2, 2018 to March 2, 2019.
 Free.

 New Fourth Plinth Commission

-Trafalgar Square finally says goodbye to David Shrigley’s giant thumbs-up sculpture to make way for the next Fourth Plinth public art commission.
-From Wednesday March 28, a ginormous recreation of the deity Lamassu that once stood at the entrance to Nergal Gate of Nineveh from c 700 B.C and was subsequently destroyed by ISIS in 2015, will take centre stage on the plinth.
-Made out of empty Iraqi date syrup cans, The Invisible Enemy Should Not Exist (2018) by the Iraqi-American artist, Michael Rakowitz invites the public to explore recent political histories.
+Back in March, Trafalgar Square finally said goodbye to David Shrigley’s giant thumbs-up sculpture to make way for Michael Rakowitz’s Fourth Plinth public art commission of a ginormous recreation of the deity Lamassu, which once stood at the entrance to Nergal Gate of Nineveh from c 700 B.C and was subsequently destroyed by ISIS in 2015.
+Made out of empty Iraqi date syrup cans, The Invisible Enemy Should Not Exist (2018) by the Iraqi-American artist invites the public to explore recent political histories.

 Michael Rakowitz’s new Fourth Plinth commission The Invisible Enemy Should Not Exist launches in Trafalgar Square on March 28, 2018.
 Free.

 New Queen’s Diamond Jubilee Galleries in Westminster Abbey